fastlane/ci/docs/use_cases/first_time_setup.md

 ### Assumptions ###
 - User setting up fastlane.ci has a GitHub account
 - User has a project in GitHub which already uses fastlane
-- Setup is occuring on a dedicated High Sierra Mac
+- Setup is occurring on a dedicated High Sierra Mac
 - User didn't set up fastlane.ci before (no ci-config repo)

 ### Results ###